collingsandrew/milestone-two-project/README.md

 ### Game Stats

-- Displays a visible indicator showing the number of correct matches the user has made, allowing them to track their progress
+- Displays a visible indicator showing the number of correct matches the user has made, allowing them to track their progress.
 - Displays the remaining time until the end of the game, ensuring players can keep track of their progress.

 User stories: 8, 15